freekrai/starter-cloud9/README.md

 ## Setting Up

-Now we need to configure Cloud9 IDE to help us write Ruby code for our TwilioQuest.
+Now we need to configure Cloud9 IDE to help us write Ruby code for our Twilio Workshop.
 The awesome part about Cloud9 is there is no software to dowload and install - we just need to sign up for an account and start writing code!

 Your first step will be [signing up for a free account with Cloud9](https://c9.io/site/pricing/).
 Once you have successfully signed up for an account, you must [go to your account dashboard from the home page](https://c9.io/).
 On your dashboard, click "Create New Workspace":